nios-students/docs/wiki/Full ODE Information.md

 ## How Does the ODE Cycle Work?

 - ODE is available year-round except during April-May and October-November, when public board exams are held.

-- For 2024–25, it's anticipated that the next cycle begins around 20th–25th June (post NIOS April-May public exam results).
+- Registration for July To Sept ODE starts from the End of June or early July, and Registration for February to March ODE starts from the end of Jan

 - Registration opens after public exam results are out, 10 to 15 days before the ODE exam cycle begins.

 - Exam slots fill fast—select your centre quickly, or you might have to travel far.

-- Only one subject exam is allowed per week.
+- Only one a day!
+-
+- You can give a reexam for the same subject too, but only once a month!

-- You will get your results within 40 to 50 days after giving your last exam.
+- You will get your results within 45 to 55 days after giving your last exam.

 ---